stickberry/Test-Your-Memory/README.md

 # Test-Your-Memory
-Classic Memory Game using JavaScript
+Classic Memory Game using JavaScript.
+Not complete yet.